sccottt/bwco-asset-downloader/README.md

 Configuration is made in the `config.json` file.
 An example [`config.example.json`](config.example.json) file is provided to demonstrate usage.

 ### `projectPath`
 Full local path to the base directory of the relevant project.
+Rewritten asset paths in the JSON will be relative to this path.
 You may start the path with `~` to specify the home directory.

 _**Note**: this directory will **not** be overwritten_.